-B. Texas Issues to Watch
+B. Issues Worth Watching

 Some bills and issues deserve special attention.
 Even those bills that did not pass are worth noting because a large percentage of them may reappear in the next legislative session.
 It is said that a good idea won't go away-but the same applies equally to a bad idea!
 In every session, there are clusters of proposed bills that reflect the public's heightened interest in certain causes.